 - Medical providers are mandated to report certain health conditions that may affect public health and safety.

-Fall only form* - only available from July 1st through January 26th
+Fall only form* (only available from July 1 through January 26)

 *All of these forms are electronic and can only be submitted online.

 You may make your appointment online by clicking here.
-You can also call the front desk staff at 312.567.7550 or come in person to schedule an initial appointment.
+You can also call the front desk staff at 312.567.7550 or visit in person to schedule an initial appointment.

 When you arrive you will complete a brief assessment and questionnaire.
-Then you will meet with one of our clinicians for 30-45 minutes for a structured discussion of your current concerns and needs at this time.
+Then you will meet with one of our clinicians for 30-45 minutes for a structured discussion of your current concerns and needs.
 If you wish to start therapy or require other mental health services, clinicians will make either in-house or off-campus referrals.

 During your first therapy session, you and your therapist will discuss goals for your work together.
-Sessions will last around 50 minutes, and will likely occur weekly.
-Although therapeutic styles vary from clinician to clinician, our staff is committed to your wellbeing and your academic success.
+Sessions last around 50 minutes and will likely occur weekly.
+Although therapeutic styles vary from clinician to clinician, our staff is committed to your well-being and your academic success.

 Duration of treatment varies based on your presenting concerns.
-Psychological concerns are often complex, and your counselor will talk with you about a plan for how to address your concerns, including some ideas of how long that may initially take.
-Many students find relief after 5-10 sessions.
-Others may wish to meet for longer.
-We do not have a session limit at the SHWC.
+Psychological concerns are often complex, and your counselor will talk with you about a plan for how to address your concerns including some ideas of how long that may initially take.
+Many students find relief after 5-10 sessions, while others may wish to meet longer.
+The SHWC does not have a session limit.

-We have psychiatrist on campus for one afternoon a week who offers consultation for students interested in psychotropic medications such as antidepressants or mood stabilizers.
+We have a psychiatrist on campus for one afternoon a week, who offers consultation for students interested in psychotropic medications, such as antidepressants or mood stabilizers.
 A student must first meet with a member of the counseling team for an initial assessment.
 If at the time of initial assessment the student and/or counselor believes a referral to the psychiatrist is appropriate, the counselor will assist in making that referral.
-Students who meet with our psychiatrist complete a separate assessment, and if they are prescribed medications, attend ongoing medication management sessions.
-SHWC requires students seeing its psychiatrist to also participate in ongoing psychotherapy.
+Students who meet with our psychiatrist must complete a separate assessment, and if they are prescribed medications, attend ongoing medication management sessions.
+The SHWC requires that students seeing its psychiatrist also participate in ongoing psychotherapy.

-If you feel that you need stimulant medication due to an attention deficit disorder, we require that you complete a thorough and complete assessment within the community.
-Assessments more than 2 years old will not be accepted.
+If you feel that you need stimulant medication because of an attention deficit disorder, we require that you complete a thorough and complete assessment within the community.
+Assessments more than two years old will not be accepted.
 Not all students will be eligible for medication management of stimulant medication.
-All cases are reviewed individually and all students must engage in ongoing psychotherapy.
+All cases are reviewed individually, and all students must engage in ongoing psychotherapy.

-Formal psychological assessment, such as evaluation for ADHD, learning disabilities or cognitive impairments is NOT offered at SHWC.
+Formal psychological assessment, such as evaluation for ADHD, learning disabilities, or cognitive impairments is NOT offered at the SHWC.
 We can provide students with referrals to professionals in the area who provides such assessments.

-A nurse practitioner (NP) is a registered nurse with additional training at the Master's level.
-Every certified NP must have an advanced Master's degree and have passed the certifying boards.
+A nurse practitioner (NP) is a registered nurse with additional training at the master's level.
+Every certified NP must have an advanced master's degree and have passed the certifying boards.
 Nurse practitioners work collaboratively with physicians and have a similar scope of practice.
-Specifically, NPs diagnose, treat, and manage acute and chronic medical conditions, write prescriptions, when needed, order and interpret necessary laboratory and diagnostic tests, and promote one's general health and wellbeing.
+Specifically, NPs diagnose, treat, and manage acute and chronic medical conditions, write prescriptions (when needed), order and interpret necessary laboratory and diagnostic tests, and help to promote one's general health and well-being.

 Yes, it is best to come prepared and organized for your visit when seeing a provider.
 Though specific preparation depends on the type of visit, here are some examples:

-Any visit: Bring the actual medication or a list of all medications taken on a regular basis, including prescription, non-prescription, and natural medicines.
-Please know the name and dose of each medication as well as how often it is taken.
-It may also be helpful to write down specific questions for the physician or nurse practitioner, as well as symptoms experienced related to the illness.
-You should wear appropriate attire that will allow the provider access to your arms or any area of the body you would like to be looked at.
+Any Visit—Bring the actual medication or a list of all medications that you take on a regular basis, including prescription, non-prescription, and natural medicines.
+Please know the name and dose of each medication as well as how often you take it.
+It may also be helpful to write down specific questions for the physician or nurse practitioner as well as symptoms experienced related to the illness.
+You should wear appropriate attire that will allow the provider access to your arms or any area of the body you would like examined.

-Blood work: When asked to return for blood work, fasting may be needed.
-In order to be fasting, it is recommended that one have nothing to eat or drink for 8 hours prior to the blood test.
+Blood Work—If you are asked to return for blood work, you may need to fast.
+In order to be fasting, it is recommended that you have nothing to eat or drink for eight hours prior to the blood test.
 It is acceptable, however, to have water or black coffee (without milk or sugar) prior.
 Because many blood tests require an individual to be fasting, the blood work is often done in the morning.
-If there is any question if a blood test should be fasting, please ask one of our medical personnel.
-Of note, when testing for sexually transmitted infections, fasting is NOT necessary.
+If you wonder if a blood test should be fasting, please ask one of our medical personnel.
+Please note that when testing for sexually transmitted infections, fasting is NOT necessary.

-Female yearly gynecological exam: In order to obtain the most accurate results, it is recommended to abstain from sexual contact for 24 hours prior to the exam.
+Female Yearly Gynecological Exam—So as to obtain the most accurate results, it is recommended to abstain from sexual contact for 24 hours prior to the exam.

-If you are experiencing a health issue and are trying to determine what your next steps should be, call the 24hr Aetna Nurse Advice line at 1.800.556.1555
+If you are experiencing a health issue and are trying to determine what your next steps should be, call the 24-Hour Aetna Nurse Advice Line at 1.800.556.1555

 Students are required to provide proof of:

-Any combination of 3 or more doses of Diphtheria, Tetanus, and Pertussis containing vaccine.
+Any combination of three or more doses of diphtheria, tetanus, and pertussis containing vaccine.
 One dose must be Tdap vaccine.
 The last dose of vaccine (DTP, DTaP, DT, Td, or Tdap) must have been received within 10 years prior to the term of current enrollment.

-International students only 1 QuantiFERON or T-SPOT - (IL Tech requirement) - must be within 2 -4 weeks of arrival
+International Students Only: One QuantiFERON or T-SPOT—(Illinois Tech requirement)—must be within 2-4 weeks of arrival

-Per Illinois State Law University students who are enrolled at least half-time to be immunized against certain communicable diseases.
-You are required to submit proof of immunization to the Student Health and Wellness Center.
+Per Illinois State Law, university students who are enrolled at least half-time are to be immunized against certain communicable diseases.
+You are required to submit proof of immunization to the SHWC.